wp-plugins/register-ip-multisite/readme.txt

 == Frequently Asked Questions ==

-= Why does some users say "None Recorded"? =
+= Why do some users say "None Recorded"? =
 This is because the user was registered before the plugin was installed and/or activated.

 = Who can see the IP? =
-Admins and Super Admins.
+Admins and Network Admins.

 = Does this work on MultiSite? =
 Yep!
 I'd stick it in the `mu-plugins` folder, personally, so it's active no matter where you try and view the users list, but you don't have to.